leifwickland/pure-spark-2.2/README.md

 ```
 6. Run the job in cluster mode.
 You may need to adapt this line depending on whether you have a YARN cluster and whether `spark-submit` is in your path.
 You'll also need some sort of shared file system path for the logged results to be written to.
 ```
-spark-submit --jars pure-spark.conf.jar --master yarn --deploy-mode cluster pure-spark-2.1.0-assembly.jar <shared file system path>
+spark-submit --jars pure-spark.conf.jar --master yarn --deploy-mode cluster pure-spark-2.2.0-assembly.jar <shared file system path>
 ```
 7. View the output on `<shared file system path>`

 ## Shading

-Note that it's required to shade the shapeless classes. ["Shading"](https://softwareengineering.stackexchange.com/a/351091/124277) includes a JAR in the assembly after renaming the package all of its classes and the references to those classes, so that the dependency doesn't conflict with one loaded early in the classpath by the framework (spark) executing the assembly.
-Pureconfig depends on a newer version of shapeless than is included in Spark 2.1.
+Note that it's **not** required to shade the shapeless classes. ["Shading"](https://softwareengineering.stackexchange.com/a/351091/124277) includes a JAR in the assembly after renaming the package all of its classes and the references to those classes, so that the dependency doesn't conflict with one loaded early in the classpath by the framework (spark) executing the assembly.

-Please ensure you include something like the [assemblyShadeRules](https://github.com/leifwickland/pure-spark-2.1/blob/1f642231e29403a952ba9dbddc049b1fa3c429c8/build.sbt#L15) in your build.
+Pureconfig depends on the same version shapeless than is included in Spark 2.2.